Teacher Training and Introductory Level

 Teachers may apply to take Intermediate Senior Level 1 a minimum of 18 months to two years after gaining their Level 3 Intermediate Junior Certificate.

-Intermediate Senior Level 1, 2 and 3 assessments are held in November at different venues around the UK.
+Intermediate Senior Level 1 and 2 assessments are held in November at different venues around the UK.
 Teachers can sign in and go to the IY (UK) Documents page to download the Intermediate Senior Level Syllabus.
-You can book your assessment online from 1 – 30 June (no assessments in 2017); the deadline for applications is 30 June (no assessments in 2017).
-If you wish to book a Senior Assessment place, please contact the Assessment Administrator, email@example.com, for a link to the application form.
+You can book your assessment online from 1 – 30 June ; the deadline for applications is 30 June.
+If you wish to book a Senior 1 or 2 Assessment place, please contact the Assessment Administrator, firstname.lastname@example.org, for a link to the application form.
 To express interest in Senior Level 3 Assessment, please also contact the Assessment Administrator.

 Advanced Level top